-- 3.1 An employee does not have a right to work flexibly but has a right to request to do so. - 3.2 The council will try to accommodate requests where possible and may also, if appropriate, explore alternative flexible arrangements with the employee in order to reach a mutually beneficial arrangement. - 3.3 All requests will be considered as quickly as possible.
+- 3.1 An employee does not have a right to work flexibly but has a right to request to do so. - 3.2 The council will try to accommodate requests where possible and may also, if appropriate, explore alternative flexible arrangements with the employee in order to reach a mutually beneficial arrangement.

+3.3 All requests will be considered as quickly as possible.
 This will normally be within a calendar month of the line manager receiving the request.
-The whole process, including any possible appeal against the decision, must be conducted within a maximum period of 3 calendar months.
-This timescale may be extended, if necessary, with the agreement of both parties, for example to allow for a trial period if there are some concerns as to whether any new arrangements will work.
+The whole process, including any possible appeal against the decision, must be conducted within a maximum period of 2 calendar months.
+This timescale may be extended, if necessary, where this is mutually agreed.